 Introducing the in-app marketplace.
-Everything you love about the marketplace directly in Strapi.
+Everything you love about the market directly in Strapi.
 Now you can find all the plugins you need right in the app.

 The in-app marketplace is available in the new version Strapi 4.1.4.
-Read the release blog post to learn more about it!
+Please read the release blog post to learn more about it!

 We are pleased to announce the release of the migration guides from v3 to v4.
-As you may know, we made a choice to only support SQL databases for now on v4.
+As you may know, we only supported SQL databases for now on v4.
 For MongoDB users on v3, we will also have a dedicated guide for you to switch from a v3 MongoDB to a v4 SQL project coming very soon.
-Then, you will be able to follow the v3 SQL to v4 SQL migration guide like the others.
+Then, you can follow the v3 SQL to v4 SQL migration guide like the others.

 To make it easier and faster, especially for projects with a lot of data, we are working with our partner Notum to develop migration scripts to help make the process even easier.
 They should be ready by early April.

-Soon, we’re going to release Strapi v4.2, which will include one of the most requested features: the Dark Mode.
+Soon, we will release Strapi v4.2, including one of the most requested features: Dark Mode.

-You will be able to easily switch between the dark and the light mode through the user profile section in the administration panel.
-This new functionality also sets the foundations for more advanced and custom themes in the future.
+You can easily switch between the dark and the light mode through the user profile section in the administration panel.
+This new functionality also sets the foundations for future more advanced and custom themes.

 As we did on the Strapi Design System, we made a lot of efforts to make it highly accessible for people with special needs by providing high contrasts.
 We reached an AA accessibility level.